aml-org/scala-common/README.md

 # Ext

-Provides Diff capabilities
+Provides diff capabilities.

 # Io

-Provides a common file system abstraction (similar to java.util.File) but with implementations in Js and JVM.
+- Provides a common file system abstraction that is similar to `java.util.File` but includes implementations in JavaScript and JVM.

-Allows sync and async operations on both platforms.
+- Allows synchronous and asynchronous operations on both platforms.

 # Time

-Provides a simple platform-independent container for DateTime elements with platform-specific extensions.
+Provides a simple platform-independent container for `DateTime` elements and includes platform-specific extensions.

-## In development
+## In Development

-- Jvm API and libraries
+- JVM API and libraries
-- Js API and libraries
+- JavaScript API and libraries
-- Improve documentations
+- Improvements to documentation
 - Examples
-- Tests / Coverage
+- Tests and Coverage

 # Usage

-Js or Jvm library dependency.
+JavaScript or JVM library dependency